kasprowski/tutorial2019/README.md

 # tutorial2019
-The code used during a tutorial Deep Leaning in the Eye Tracking World
+The code used during a tutorial "Deep Leaning in the Eye Tracking World" presented on June 25, 2019 during
+2019 ACM Symposium on Eye Tracking Research & Applications (ETRA'2019)

+pawel@kasprowski.pl